-7 Phases of Penetration Testing Web Application
+7 Phases of Penetration Testing are:

 When you opt for an external pentesting solution or service provider, the entire pentesting process requires collaboration between your organization and the external security testing team.
 The terms of this collaboration are agreed upon in a pre-engagement phase.
 Let us see what it covers.

-Phase I: Pre-engagement phase of Pentesting
+Penetration Testing Phase I: Pre-engagement phase

 This is the stage where the logistics and the rules of engagement of the test are discussed.